edgarcosta/endomorphisms/tests/README.md

 # Upperbounds tests

 Thanks for helping check the upperbounds implementation.
-These tests need a licensed Magma installation, PARI/gp on PATH, and the MagmaPolred spec.
+These tests need a licensed Magma installation and the MagmaPolred spec.
+PARI/gp is not required.

-- `upperbounds/unit.m`: polynomial operations, field intersections, algebra bounds, and curve-level examples.
+- `upperbounds/unit.m`: polynomial operations, algebra bounds, and curve-level examples.
 - `upperbounds/lmfdb.m`: LMFDB examples across real endomorphism algebra types.
 - `upperbounds/regressions.m`: previous bugs, ladder exhaustion, and hard cases.
 - `upperbounds/corpus-cells.m`: the smallest-conductor curve in each of the 27